Galgotias University removed from AI Summit after claiming Chinese robot dog as own creation

 1

-.
-The incident underscores the high stakes for India as it tries to position itself as a global hub for AI and advanced manufacturing, drawing billions of dollars in investments while stressing credibility and local innovation
+The episode underscores the high stakes for India as it attempts to position itself as a global AI hub while promoting Made in India products and attracting billions in foreign investment

 2

-.
-The India AI Impact Summit at Bharat Mandapam in New Delhi, which runs until Saturday, has been billed as the first major AI gathering hosted in the Global South
+The India AI Impact Summit at Bharat Mandapam in New Delhi, which runs until Saturday, has been billed as the first major AI gathering hosted in the Global South.
+Despite the robot dog controversy and organizational difficulties, more than $100 billion in AI projects have been pledged during the summit, including investments from Adani Group, Microsoft, Qualcomm Inc., Anthropic PBC, and data centre firm Yotta

 1